Lamer

 5. Treasury Secretary Bessent says a stock market decline won’t deter the U.S. from taking strong action against China

 Treasury Secretary Scott Bessent insisted Wednesday that the U.S. won’t change its trade negotiating stance on China due to stock market volatility.
 “We won’t negotiate because the stock market is going down” or shy away from taking strong measures against Beijing for that reason, Bessent said in an interview.
 “We will negotiate because we are doing what is best economically for the U.S.,” he said.
 Bessent pushed back on a report in The Wall Street Journal overnight that China “expects that the prospect of another market meltdown ultimately will force [President Donald Trump] to negotiate.”
-Chinese President Xi Jinping is “betting that the U.S. economy can’t absorb a prolonged trade conflict” with China, the Journal reported, citing people close to Beijing’s decision-making.
+Chinese President Xi Jinping is “betting that the U.S. economy can’t absorb a prolonged trade conflict” with China, the Journal reported.

 6. Fed’s Miran sees China trade tensions as a further reason for quick interest rate cuts